Requirements for the Master's and Doctoral Degrees in Chemistry (PDF)

 - d.
 The entire proposal must use Arial or Times New Roman at a font size of 11 points or larger; No more than six lines of text within a vertical space of one inch; Margins, in all directions, must be at least an inch.

-5. Oral Defense for the Comprehensive Exam.
+V. Oral Defense for the Comprehensive Exam.
 This includes presentation, answering questions and panel discussion with committee members.
 This defense is not open to public.
 The candidate will prepare an oral presentation on the proposal (20-30 min).
 The committee will ask questions regarding (but not limited to) the area of the candidate’s thesis.
-Questions form the broader field will be asked.
-Additional questions might be asked if the candidate failed to pass the placement exam in their major area.
+Questions from the broader field will be asked.
+Additional questions might be asked if the candidate failed to pass the placement exam in an area relevant to his/her work.

 8.3.1.
 University Requirements